-Hoarding—sometimes called compulsive hoarding—is a mental health condition that causes people to collect large quantities of objects.
-This clutter often interferes with healthy functioning and normal use of one's home and can have a negative impact on one's quality of life and/or relationships with others.
-When a person who hoards is ready to de-clutter, a mental health professional may be able to offer support and assistance.
+Hoarding is a condition in which people collect large quantities of objects.
+This clutter often interferes with healthy functioning and the use of one's home.
+It can also harm one's quality of life and/or relationships with others.
+Despite this harm, a person who hoards may panic at the thought of throwing things away.

 Find a Therapist

 Indecisiveness is heavily linked to compulsive hoarding.
 Individuals may wish to organize their things but be unable to decide where everything will go.
 They often struggle to put their possessions in categories, believing each item is too unique to classify.
 They have little difficulty organizing others’ things though.